rprakashg/blog/posts/build-your-platform-with-ocp.md

 date: "2022-07-08"
 author: "Ram Gopinathan"
 published: false
-title: "Seven reasons why I would buid my digital applications platform on OpenShift"
+title: "Eight reasons why I would buid my digital applications platform on OpenShift"
 categories: ["Platform"]
 tags: ["OpenShift", "Platform", "Kubernetes", "Digital"]
 archived: false
 ---

 A good solid digital applications platform is the foundation of any successful Digital Transformation and Application Modernization initiatives.
 Large enterprises often invest in this area as they embark on these initiatives.
-In this post, I wanted to talk about my top five reasons why I would build my digital applications platform on OpenShift.
+In this post, I wanted to talk about my top eight reasons why I would build my digital applications platform on OpenShift.
 I'm going to deep dive into each in later articles with demos that showcase the capabilities I'm talking about here.

 **1) Enterprise ready kubernetes**